Registration Form (for download & print).

 The Park District does not carry medical or accident insurance for program participants; the cost would make program fees prohibitive.
 Review your personal health insurance plan to be sure you and your family have proper coverage.
 The absence of coverage does not make the Park District automatically responsible for payment of medical expenses.
 In addition, certain high risk activities require a waiver/ release form, which must be signed before the first class.

 The Northbrook Park District provides recreation opportunities for all residents and encourages participation by everyone.
 Programs and services are subject to the Americans with Disabilities Act (ADA), as well as applicable laws regarding nondiscrimination.
 We are happy to make reasonable modifications to assist anyone with special needs who wants to participate in a program.
-Call the District in advance of a program to discuss any necessary accommodation or if you need Park District materials in a special format, such as Braille, large print or audio cassette.
+Call the District in advance of a program to discuss any necessary accommodation.

 Warning of Risk